-The pieces of writing found within the numerous pages on Cricky’s Column will come in multiple forms and I endeavor to cover the game of cricket as widely as the limitations of blogging allow for, even if my love for the Baggy Green can be seen to take up the most of the limelight.
+The pieces of writing found within the numerous pages on Cricky’s Column will come in multiple forms and I endeavour to cover the game of cricket and rugby league as widely as the limitations of blogging allow for.

 Now, a bit about myself.
-My name is Jordan Crick and I am an aspiring sports journalist/ writer/ broadcaster who is currently studying Bachelor of Journalism, majoring in sports studies, at the University Of Queensland in Australia.
-When I’m not playing cricket, I can be found sitting behind a computer furiously typing up another article in a near sleep deprived state.
-If I’m not doing that than I’m probably in front of the television watching the Australian side attempt to play cricket on the dust bowls (bunsen burners, whatever you want to call them) in India.
+My name is Jordan Crick and I am a fully qualified Journalist with a passion for sports writing.
+When I’m not playing cricket, I can be found sitting behind a computer furiously typing up another article.
+If I’m not doing that, then I’m probably in front of the television watching the Australian side attempt to play cricket on the dust bowls (bunsen burners, whatever you want to call them) in India, or cheering on the Dragons.
 I’m also a connoisseur of county cricket and follow it intently during the freezing cold winter months here in Australia.
-I hope to one day travel around England blogging about it and taking photos to keep this site as diverse and all-encompassing as possible.
+My dream is to one day travel around England as a cricket journalist.

-I am a freelance journalist who is currently contracted by a few individual companies, and the work I don’t post here can be found in any of the website links listed below.
-If you would like to get in contact with me, my Twitter account should be your first port of call.
-I usually answer anything and everything that makes its way through my inbox, even people who are trying to save me 500% on health insurance…..
+If you have a story to tell or would like to get in contact with me for another reason, my Twitter account or email (email@example.com) should be your first port of call.
+I usually answer anything and everything that makes its way through my inbox, so don’t hesitate to get in touch.

 If you have any further questions on either myself, my writing services or the blog, please do not hesitate to contact me.
-For now, enjoy the cricket!
+For now, enjoy the cricket and football!

 “The key thing was to learn the value of economy with words and to never insult the viewer by telling them what they can already see” – Richie Benaud